 How often are meetings held?

-Meetings are held, at a minimum, once a quarter.
+Meetings are held, at a minimum, once a semester.

 How many voting members are there?